adem667/WPG/README.md

 pkg update && pkg upgrade -y

 # Install git and python (provides Python 3)
-pkg install -y git python
+pkg install python3

 # Clone the repository and navigate into it
 git clone https://github.com/adem667/WPG.git
-cd WPG-main
+cd WPG

 # Install Python dependencies (if present)
 pip install --upgrade pip
 pip install -r requirements.txt

 # Run the generator
-# If the script name is wolf_pass_generator.py:
+# If the script name is generator.py:
 python3 generator.py

 # Or if you've renamed it to generator.py: